-Asset Custodians are responsible for compiling comprehensive and up to date asset data, including monitoring asset condition, performance and managing asset risk.
+Currently, Asset Custodians are responsible for compiling comprehensive and up to date asset data, including monitoring asset condition, performance and managing asset risk.
 This includes ensuring an Asset Book (capital value, life expectancy and replacement rates and replacement cost) for capital assets and ensuring spatial mapping of the asset is accurate.
+Asset Data responsibilities are being transitioned over to the Asset Strategy Team to improve the efficiency and consistency of data management.